sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

 PaymentPersonZipcode / PaymentPersonPostcode
    The zipcode of the person the payment is linked to PaymentTotalDue
-    The total of all selected payments that have a due date and no received date PaymentTotalReceived
+    The gross total of all selected payments that have a due date and no received date PaymentTotalNet / PaymentTotalReceived
-    The total of all selected payments that have a received date PaymenTotalTaxRate / PaymentTotalVATRate
+    The net total of all selected payments that have a received date PaymentTotalTaxRate / PaymentTotalVATRate
     The highest rate of tax applied by any of the selected payments PaymentTotalTax / PaymentTotalVAT
-    The total of all sales tax/VAT/GST on the selected payments PaymentTotal
+    The total of all sales tax/VAT/GST on the selected payments PaymentTotal / PaymentTotalGross
-    PaymentTotalReceived + PaymentTotalTax
+    The gross total of all received payments

 Transport Keys
 --------------